Autodesk/maya-usd/docs/build.md

 Append -- -j <NUM_CORES> or /m:%NUMBER_OF_PROCESSORS% based on your platform or CMake Generator.
 ```

-It is up to the users to select the CMake Generator based on the their preference:
+It is up to the users to select the CMake Generator based on their preference:

 ```
 -G Ninja -DCMAKE_MAKE_PROGRAM=<path to ninja executable>